Thomas Mertens (virologist) explained

 Occupation:Virologist

-Thomas Michael Christian Mertens (born 10 March 1950 in Freiburg im Breisgau[1]) is a German virologist[2] who currently heads the Standing Committee on Vaccination (STIKO), which as part of the Robert Koch Institute advises the German government regarding vaccines.
+Thomas Michael Christian Mertens (born 10 March 1950 in Freiburg im Breisgau[1]) is a German virologist[2] and former head of the Standing Committee on Vaccination (STIKO), which as part of the Robert Koch Institute advises the German government regarding vaccines, in which role he became well-known to a wider audience during the COVID-19 pandemic in Germany.

 Career